Tabu search: Pseudocode

-Lines 1-4 represent some initial setup, respectively creating an initial solution (possibly chosen at random), setting that initial solution as the best seen to date, and initializing a tabu list with this initial solution.
-In this example, the tabu list is simply a short term memory structure that will contain a record of the elements of the states visited.
+Lines 1–5 represent some initial setup, respectively creating an initial solution (possibly chosen at random), setting that initial solution as the best seen to date, and initializing a tabu list with this initial solution.
+In this example, the tabu list is simply a short-term memory structure that will contain a record of the elements of the states visited.

-The core algorithmic loop starts in line 5.
+The core algorithmic loop starts in line 6.
 This loop will continue searching for an optimal solution until a user-specified stopping condition is met (two examples of such conditions are a simple time limit or a threshold on the fitness score).
-The neighboring solutions are checked for tabu elements in line 9.
+The neighboring solutions are checked for tabu elements in line 10.
 Additionally, the algorithm keeps track of the best solution in the neighbourhood, that is not tabu.

-The fitness function is generally a mathematical function, which returns a score or the aspiration criteria are satisfied — for example, an aspiration criterion could be considered as a new search space is found).
-If the best local candidate has a higher fitness value than the current best (line 13), it is set as the new best (line 14).
-The local best candidate is always added to the tabu list (line 16) and if the tabu list is full (line 17), some elements will be allowed to expire (line 18).
+The fitness function is generally a mathematical function, which returns a score or the aspiration criteria are satisfied — for example, an aspiration criterion could be considered as a new search space is found.
+If the best local candidate has a higher fitness value than the current best (line 20), it is set as the new best (line 21).
+The local best candidate is always added to the tabu list (line 23), and if the tabu list is full (line 24), some elements will be allowed to expire (line 25).
 Generally, elements expire from the list in the same order they are added.
-The procedure will select the best local candidate (although it has worse fitness than the sBest) in order to escape the local optimal.
+The procedure will select the best local candidate (even if it has worse fitness than the current best) in order to escape the local optimal.

-This process continues until the user specified stopping criterion is met, at which point, the best solution seen during the search process is returned (line 21).
+This process continues until the user specified stopping criterion is met, at which point the best solution seen during the search process is returned (line 28).